Ben Sollee & Daniel Martin Moore

 Spirits Burning were originally formed in 1986, although the 'current' version of the band, whatever you take that to mean, has only been in existence since the late '90s.
 Led by Don Falcone, the San Franciscan outfit have taken on collaborators from across the space-rock scene, not least Daevid Allen and numerous members of Hawkwind, past and present.

 2008's Earth Born is a straight collaboration between the band (essentially Falcone) and Hawkwind's Bridget Wishart, the latter singing on most tracks.
 As with all the band's albums, moments of sublime, er, sublimeness are scattered amongst long stretches of trippy, jammed-out space-rock, mostly at the gentler end of the spectrum.
 On the site set up for the collaboration, Falcone gives the sample game away for all their recent releases, mentioning the M-Tron plug-in by name.
-He adds it to three tracks, with a near-inaudible Genesis 'Watcher Of The Skies' strings/brass mix on the opening title track, upfront strings on Hit The Moon and backwards strings on Child Growing.
+He adds it to three tracks, with a near-inaudible Genesis 'Watcher' strings/brass mix on the opening title track, upfront strings on Hit The Moon and backwards strings on Child Growing.

 So; space-rock par excellence, especially for Gong fans, the band Spirits Burning resembles more than any other.
-There is genuine Mellotron to be heard on several other albums, which isn't to lessen the impact of the above releases.
+There is genuine Mellotron to be heard on several other albums, which isn't to lessen the impact of the above release.

 Official Spirits Burning site